 - Additional duties as requested.

-- Concentration level MSW or MPH practicum student from the Brown School at Washington University in Saint Louis.
+Foundation level or Concentration level MSW or MPH practicum student from the Brown School at Washington University in Saint Louis.

 - Committed to serving those that have experienced trauma.

 - Values teamwork and leadership.

 - Passionate about working with children, adolescents, and their families.